 In fact, you might not have realized it, but the early days of BCI has already begun.
 Amputees are now testing robotic limbs controlled directly by the mind, instead of through sensors attached to the wearer's stump.
 Likewise, people with severe disabilities (such as people with quadriplegia) are now using BCI to steer their motorized wheelchairs and manipulate robotic arms.
 But helping amputees and persons with disabilities lead more independent lives isn’t the extent of what BCI will be capable of.
 Here’s a short list of the experiments now underway:

 Controlling things.
 Researchers have successfully demonstrated how BCI can allow users to control household functions (lighting, curtains, temperature), as well as a range of other devices and vehicles.
-Watch demonstration video.
+Watch the demonstration video.

 Controlling animals.
 A lab successfully tested a BCI experiment where a human was able to make a lab rat move its tail using only his thoughts.

 Brain-to-text.
-A paralyzed man used a brain implant to type eight words per second.
+A paralyzed man used a brain implant to type eight words per minute.
 Meanwhile, teams in the US and Germany are developing a system that decodes brain waves (thoughts) into text.
-Initial experiments have proven successful, and they hope this technology could not only assist the average person, but also provide people with severe disabilities (like the renowned physicist, Stephen Hawking) the ability to communicate with the world more easily.
+Initial experiments have proven successful, and they hope this technology could not only assist the average person but also provide people with severe disabilities (like the renowned physicist, Stephen Hawking) the ability to communicate with the world more easily.

 Brain-to-brain.
 An international team of scientists were able to mimic telepathy by having one person from India think the word “hello,” and through BCI, that word was converted from brain waves to binary code, then emailed to France, where that binary code was converted back into brainwaves, to be perceived by the receiving person.
 Brain-to-brain communication, people!

 Recording dreams and memories.
 Researchers at Berkeley, California, have made unbelievable progress converting brainwaves into images.
 Test subjects were presented with a series of images while connected to BCI sensors.
 Those same images were then reconstructed onto a computer screen.
-The reconstructed images were super grainy, but given about a decade of development time, this proof of concept will one day allow us to ditch our GoPro camera or even record our dreams.
+The reconstructed images were super grainy but given about a decade of development time, this proof of concept will one day allow us to ditch our GoPro camera or even record our dreams.